 Other personal student loans or scholarships that offer this type of assistance

 All Fees are subject to change without notice.
-International School Of Beauty reserves the right to change the tuition and fees and make any changes, when deemed necessary, without prior notice.
-Such changes will not effect enrolled or attending students.
+International School of Beauty reserves the right to change the tuition and fees and make any changes, when deemed necessary, without prior notice.
+Such changes will not affect enrolled or attending students.